“The city, no matter how small,

 My name is Riley Davenport.
 I’m twenty-two, fresh out of college, and expected to become a politician like my father, and if not a politician, then a wife to a politician.
 I’m supposed to do charity work to gain empathy from potential voters, meet and greet current supporters to make sure they continue their support, and find information to weaken my fathers’ competitors in elections.
 I didn’t mind doing charity work, I didn’t mind meeting people, and I didn’t mind looking up information about people.
 What I did mind was doing it for the sole purpose of making sure my dad had a perfect campaign.
 This was his campaign, not mine, not my mother’s, and not my sister’s.
 His.
 I understood that we needed to behave to give him a good image but the truth was, I was tired of it all.

 I began coping in bad ways.
-It started in college with underage drinking which, considering everything was within walking distance, never got me into trouble until not only the paparazzi getting tired of following my perfect sister around, but when the kids at my own college started taking pictures of me drinking and selling them to the magazines for pocket money.
+It started in college with underage drinking which, considering everything was within walking distance, never got me into trouble until not just when the paparazzi got tired of following my perfect sister around, but when the kids at my own college started taking pictures of me drinking and selling them to the magazines for pocket money.
 I was in almost every issue of every magazine, just a small blurb of how my drinking is out of control and what a disgrace I am to my family.
 I was typically on E!
 News with those hosts criticizing every little thing I did.
-They criticized me for drinking (which I found fair enough because I knew I shouldn’t), they criticized me for wearing jeans and a hoodie to classes while my sister wore cute little skirts and tops that were fashionable yet tasteful for a politician’s daughter, and they criticized me for not having as good of grades as my sister (my grades had actually been found out by one of my dad’s workers who sold it to a magazine).
+They criticized me for drinking (which I found fair enough because I knew I shouldn’t), they criticized me for wearing jeans and a hoodie to classes while my sister wore cute little skirts and tops that were fashionable yet tasteful for a politician’s daughter, and they criticized me for not having as good of grades as my sister (my grades had been found out by one of my dad’s workers who sold it to a magazine).
 Having the constant stress of trying to be the perfect daughter for my parents, trying to be like my perfect older sister, trying to be the perfect celebrity, I got tired.
 I was done with it.
 So I decided to be the opposite.
 I behaved at any event I was forced to go to but otherwise, I went wild.
 Partying, drinking, clubbing, whenever I could.
-Each morning, even though I never got drunk, I'd drink enough alcohol to give me a hangover in the morning, which made me endure my parent’s disdainful glances at me, my sister’s pitiful stares.
+Each morning, even though I never got drunk, I'd drink enough alcohol to give me a hangover in the morning, which made me endure my parent’s disdainful glances at me and my sister’s pitiful stares.
 At least five nights a week, I'd repeat the process.

 Tonight would be no different.
 I picked out a dress from my closet when someone knocked on my door.